 How safe is it to use birth control pills?

-Like with all medicines, there are some risks to taking the pill but these are rare and the benefits of taking the pill outweigh the risks.
+Like with all medicines, there are some risks to taking contraception or birth control pills.
+These are rare and the benefits of taking the pill outweigh the risks.

-Taking the combined pill raises a person’s risk of developing a blood clot.
-In rare cases, this can lead to a deep vein thrombosis (a blood clot in the leg), a blood clot in the lung, a stroke, or a heart attack.
+Taking the combined pill can increase your chance of developing a blood clot.
+In rare cases, this can lead to a deep vein thrombosis, a blood clot in the lung, a stroke, or a heart attack.

-Research suggests a link between taking the combined pill and a small increase in risk of developing some types of cancer (breast cancer, cervical cancer and a rare form of liver cancer).
-The pill is also known to reduce the risk of developing other types of cancer (womb cancer, ovarian cancer and colon cancer).
+Research suggests a connection between taking the combined pill and a small increase in the chance of developing some types of cancer.
+This includes breast cancer, cervical cancer and a rare form of liver cancer.
+The pill will reduce the chance of developing other types of cancer, like womb cancer, ovarian cancer and colon cancer.

-Taking the progestogen only pill raises a person’s risk of developing ovarian cysts.
-These are not dangerous and often disappear on their own but some people may experience pelvic pain.
+Taking the progestogen only pill increases the risk of getting ovarian cysts.
+But these cysts are not dangerous and often disappear on their own, although some people will find them painful.

-Some research has suggested a link between taking the progestogen only pill and developing breast cancer.
-However, there is not enough evidence to show a clear link and it is thought that any increase in risk is only seen among those who have a family history of breast cancer.
+Some research has suggested a link between taking the progestogen only pill and breast cancer.
+There's not enough evidence to show a clear link.
+It's thought that any increase in risk is only seen among those who have a family history of breast cancer.

 Published on: 12 August 2022